notahat/machinist/README.markdown

 (Calling plan on associations is not yet supported in DataMapper.)

-### Plain Old Ruby Object support
+### Blueprints on Plain Old Ruby Objects

-Machinist also works with plain old Ruby objects rather the ActiveRecord objects.
+Machinist also works with plain old Ruby objects.
 Let's say you have a class like:

     class Post
       attr_accessor :title